Ceramic Dictionary

 Make the design as simple as possible.
 The photos are of numbers made for the outside walls of a housing estate.
 The back consists of 6 pieces that will be attached to the wall, and then the numbers are glued on to it.
 It is designed so that the back can be increased and decreased in size to hold any amount of numbers.
 In all there are 16 molds, 6 for the back and one for each number, 0 to 9.

-Photos and work by (f) to (i) by Nuria Pié
+There are nine illustrations and (f) to (i) are photos of work by Nuria Pié

 To use the mold, make the clay into an oval piece roughly the length and width of what is being made.
 Put it into the mold and push down and into the corners, gradually filling it all up.
 Keep pressing the clay down so as not to leave air holes.
-When full, smooth and press it down using a rolling pin, then scrape away any surplus clay by resting a thin metal bar from wall to wall and pulling it across, scraping off all the surplus clay.
+When full, smooth and press it down using a rolling pin, then scrape away any surplus clay by resting a thin metal bar from wall to wall and pulling it across.

 ca: MOTLLE: 7 Bastidor